Clemson-MSE/HemeLB-Carpentries/_episodes/02-hemelb-bottlenecks.md

 timesteps.

 Benchmark plots - particularly for speed-up and MLUPS/core - can help identify when a potential bottleneck becomes a problem for efficient simulation.
-If an apparent bottlenck is particularly significant, timing data from a job can also be useful in identifying where the source of it may be.
+If an apparent bottleneck is particularly significant, timing data from a job can also be useful in identifying where the source of it may be.
 HemeLB has a reporting mechanism that we introduced in Episode 1 that provides such information.
 This file gets written to results/report.txt.  **ExampleReport.txt**